-Mind Yeti is an app that provides mindfulness instruction and meditative scripts for a variety of moods and needs.
-The app begins with a tutorial that introduces the concept of the Mind Yeti.
+Mind Yeti is a platform that provides mindfulness instruction and meditative scripts for a variety of moods and needs.
+The experience begins with a tutorial that introduces the concept of the Mind Yeti.
 Log in to save your favorite sessions and videos.
 Most videos are three to five minutes in length, and usually have an audio-only component.
 Featured sessions appear on the home screen and change daily.
 Several themes (e.g., calm, focus) have three to six sessions built in, so you can check off the scripts you listen to.
 Users can also pick to focus on several "powers," or skills, that are essential to the foundations of meditative practice.
 Click the heart on the bottom of each session to save it to your favorites so that you can return to it again and again.

 Mind Yeti actively engages and guides the learner through best practices in mindfulness instruction.
 From short scripts that encourage accepting a moment of energy to a longer progressive muscle relaxation script (which guides learners through tension reduction), wellness is built into this experience.
-The characters in the app may help students link higher learning abstract concepts -- such as competing thoughts -- into real-world, more concrete experiences to build on their own background knowledge.
+The characters may help students link higher learning abstract concepts -- such as competing thoughts -- into real-world, more concrete experiences to build on their own background knowledge.

 Overall, Mind Yeti is good for learning how to engage in mindful moments throughout the day and with any mood.
-However, it may be important to consider that some students who require a visual component or those who aren't comfortable closing their eyes may benefit from an additional visual aid.
+However, it may be important to consider that some students who require a visual component or who aren't comfortable closing their eyes may benefit from an additional visual aid.
 Students learning English may also find additional visual aids would assist their learning.

 No one has reviewed this tool yet.
 Be the first to share your thoughts.Add your rating